JamesSkemp/words/content/post/what-id-like-to-see-in-201x-in-regard-to-browsers.md

 +++
-title = "What I'd like to see in 201X in regard to browsers" summary = "Two things I'd like to see in 201X in regard to browsers." draft = false comments = true date = "2009-12-09T10:30:00-06:00"
+title = "What I'd like to see in 201X in regard to browsers" description = "Two things I'd like to see in 201X in regard to browsers." draft = false comments = true date = "2009-12-09T10:30:00-06:00"